V-Sekai/manuals/decisions/20230125-without-viz-we-cannot-compare-the-interpolation.md

 ### Is there a reason why this should be core and done by us?

-Motion capture is a core feature.
+Motion posing is a core feature.

 ### References